An Easy-To-Use Graphic Design Project Checklist for Websites

 That’s because it can be hard to create without any guidelines.

 And oftentimes, those guidelines and direction will come from the team that you are working with.
-In marketing, your goal is to provide an end product – and whether that’s a landing page, newsletter, e-book, or website redesign – having solid communication and guidelines in place will ensure that the product is delivered on time and congruent to your brand.
+In marketing, your goal is to provide an end product.
+Whether that’s a landing page, newsletter, e-book, or website redesign, having solid communication and guidelines in place will ensure that the product is delivered on time and congruent to your brand.

-What follows is a graphic design project checklist for you to keep your team and any designers that you’re working with on the same page.
+What follows is a graphic design website checklist for you to keep your team of designers on the same page.

 The Website Checklist for Graphic Designers